Board of Trustees 2017-2018

 Neal J. Kling, Chair | firstname.lastname@example.org

 Neal is a member of the law firm of Sher Garner Cahill Richter Klein & Hilbert, L.L.C.
 His primary practice areas include Finance and Commercial Law.
-He is an Adjunct Professor of Law at Tulane Law School, and is active in many bar and professional groups.
-He currently serves as Chair of the Commercial Finance Committee of the American Bar Association Section of Business Law, and has been elected to the Section’s Council.
-He is also a Fellow in the American College of Commercial Finance Attorneys, the American College of Real Estate Lawyers and the American College of Mortgage Attorneys, and a Proctor Member of the Maritime Law Association.
+He is an Adjunct Professor of Law at Tulane Law School and is active in many bar and professional groups.
+He currently serves as Chair of the Commercial Finance Committee of the American Bar Association Section of Business Law and has been elected to the Section’s Council.
+He is also a Fellow in the American College of Commercial Finance Attorneys, the American College of Real Estate Lawyers, and the American College of Mortgage Attorneys, and he is a Proctor Member of the Maritime Law Association.
 He is a frequent speaker at many of the meetings of these professional groups.

-A native of Gonzales, Louisiana, Neal attended Louisiana State University, earning both a bachelor’s degree and a law degree.
+A native of Gonzales, LA, Neal attended Louisiana State University, earning both a bachelor’s degree and a law degree.
 He was a member of the Louisiana Law Review and graduated Order of the Coif from LSU’s Law School.
 He has lived in New Orleans since 1993.
 Neal and his wife, Suzanne, have two children – Madeline and John.
-Madeline is a member of the Academy of the Sacred Heart Class of 2019.
-John is a 2012 Stuart Hall graduate and member of the Jesuit High School Class of 2017.
-Both children are members of their respective cross-country and track teams.
+Madeline is a member of the Sacred Heart Class of 2019.
+John graduated from Stuart Hall in 2012 and Jesuit High School in 2017.

 Neal and Suzanne are members of St. Dominic Parish and are both been active volunteers in the community.
 Neal served on the Stuart Hall Board of Trustees, including a term as Board Chair.
 He also is a member of the Board of Directors of the Spirit of Charity Foundation.
-Suzanne served as Co-President of the Sacred Heart Mother’s Club, and together they served as members of the St. Dominic Parish Family Advisory Council.
-In his free time, Neal enjoys golf, fishing, traveling and cooking.
-Neal looks forward to serving and supporting the goals and mission of the Rosary as Chair of its Board of Trustees.
+Suzanne served as Co-President of the Sacred Heart Mothers’ Club, and together they served as members of the St. Dominic Parish Family Advisory Council.
+In his free time, Neal enjoys golf, fishing, traveling, and cooking.

 Evans M. McLeod, Vice-Chair | email@example.com